Summer Culture Program

-Champlain is offering a NEW five week, six-credit summer experiences at our Montréal campus with a selection of courses that focus on professional and cultural opportunities in the city.
+Champlain is offering a NEW month-long, six-credit summer experiences at our Montréal campus with a selection of courses that focus on professional and cultural opportunities in the city.
 Rather than spending all your time in the classroom, spend it exploring, learning hands-on the historical and cultural dynamics that make Montréal unique.
-Spend class time in galleries and exhibits, touring companies like the Simard Warehouse and EA/Bioware, visiting and attending workshops at the Canadian Center of Architecture and applying your French at one of Montréal's many festivals.

 Champlain College Montreal offers students an international perspective and prepares them to be global professionals in a small, intimate academic setting with our local Champlain College Montréal faculty: industry professionals giving students unique insights and connections.
 Our courses fit across majors with a variety of place-based general education, professional, and interdisciplinary options that provide students with an understanding of French-Canadian culture and a global perspective of self.